-We do not conduct business name or trademark searches on names submitted on Naming Force.
+We do not conduct business name searches on names submitted on Naming Force.
+We do offer an optional Trademark Search option for searching submitted names against the US trademark database.
 Our site does however perform a simple domain check on submitted DOMAIN NAMES and the results are shown to the client when they are signed in to their contest page.
 Clients are instructed to conduct their own business name search.
 It's important to note that business names do not have to be 100% unique in many scenarios.
 The uniquness of the name often depends on the industry and jurisdiction of your name registration.
-For example, you can have a "32nd Degree LLC" registered in every state of the U.S., but only one "32nd Degree Inc." We do not offer any advice on this matter beyond what is in this FAQ.

 How Does Naming Force rank submissions?

-We use a somewhat complicated process of blindly polling our namers on the popularity of submissions of other namers.
-We use an A/B voting system (which is better, A or B).
+We use a complex process of polling our namers blindly on the popularity of submissions of other namers.
+We use an A/B voting system (Which is better, A or B?).
 Namers vote over a 3 day period and help us to weed out the weaker names and bubble up the best names.
 As the voting goes on we wittle down the list of names being voted on to determine which names are the very best.
-Clients are present with a list of the top names, and can also view the entire list of submitted names.
+Clients are presented with a list of the top names, and can also view the entire list of submitted names.

 What does Naming Force do?

 Naming Force hosts naming contests.
-When you cannot come up with a creative name for your business, product, or website, we can.
-We have thousands of creative people waiting to submit names on your contest.
+Clients turn to us when they cannot come up with a creative name for their business, product, or website.
 The concept is called crowdsourcing, using the public to accomplish a task normally solved by an agency.
-You'll receive hundreds, or thousands, of names.
-We'll rank the names.
-Then you'll choose a winner.

 How long does a contest run?

 Contests have three phases.
 In the first phase namers are invited to submit names.
 For a standard contest this lasts 15 days and 5 days for optional rush contests.
 In the second phase we use the power of the crowd to rank the name submissions.
-We have a voting system designed specifically to bubble the good names up to the top and weed out the weaker names.
-We give the namers 3 days to complete voting to help rank the names for the client.
+You will be asked to participate in this voting.
+Our voting system is designed specifically to bubble the good names up to the top and weed out the weaker names.
+Namers have 3 days to complete voting to help rank the names for the client.
 Phase three is where the client is invited to review the names and choose a winner.
 The client has 7 days to choose a winner.

 What is the voting all about?